TEACH Grant Program

 The U.S. Department of Education’s TEACH Grant Program provides grant funds to postsecondary students who are completing or plan to complete coursework that is needed to begin a career in teaching.
 In exchange for receiving a TEACH Grant, you must agree to serve as a full-time teacher in a high-need field in a public or private elementary or secondary school that serves low-income students (see below for more information on high-need fields and schools serving low-income students).
 As a recipient of a TEACH Grant, you must teach for at least four academic years within eight calendar years of completing the program of study for which you received a TEACH Grant.
-Eligible full-time students may receive $4,000 per year in TEACH Grant funds.
+Eligible full-time students may receive up to $4,000 per year in TEACH Grant funds.
 These amounts will be pro-rated based on actual enrollment status.
-Students may receive up to a maximum of $16,000 for the first (those after the first are not eligible) undergraduate and post baccalaureate program of study, and $8,000 for graduate study.

-To be eligible to apply for the TEACH Grant students must be enrolled in one of the following degree programs and have and maintain at least a 3.25 Cumulative GPA each semester.
+To be eligible for the TEACH Grant, students must be enrolled in one of the following degree programs and have and maintain at least a 3.25 Cumulative GPA each semester.

 High Need Areas